Sumit4482/lightning/README.md

-# Professional Portfolio - John Doe
+# Personal Portfolio - Sumit

 A modern, minimalist portfolio website inspired by Anthony Fu's design aesthetic, built with Angular 18.
 Features a sleek dark theme, smooth animations, and a clean, professional layout.